supaglue-labs/supaglue/docs/docs/intro.md

 Supaglue is an open source platform that helps you build native product integrations with your customers' SaaS tools.
 It provides a suite of developer tools and APIs that lets you sync data into your application database or data warehouse, write directly to your customers' SaaS tools, and subscribe to change events in real-time.

-Supaglue comes out-of-the-box with managed authentication, monitoring and logging tools, and a growing library of extensible SaaS connectors.
+Supaglue works out-of-the-box with managed authentication, monitoring and logging tools, and a growing library of extensible SaaS connectors.

 <figure>